by Dr. Rudy Cerullo II, ThD, PhD

 Oh, incidentally-Jesus has the same need to be known just as we do.
 II Cor.
 5:21 makes this clear: “He became our sin so we could become His righteousness”.
 As much as in our time of need, we want our pain known, so Jesus wants us just as much to know Him in His righteousness!
 So as He takes upon Himself our sorrows, and then imparts to us His very own experience of righteousness.
 Ah…now that is being known and knowing.
 That is true relationship.
 Praise be to our Lord, our suffering is shared indeed, and our righteousness is none other than that of Jesus, Himself!

-Dr. Rudy Cerullo and his wife, Lynn Cerullo, direct the Center for Biblical Healing in Colorado Springs, CO.
-They are members of the American Counseling Association and have been in active ministry for 35 years.
+Dr. Rudy Cerullo and his wife, Lynn Cerullo, direct Healing Streams Christian Ministries in Colorado Springs, CO.
+They are members of the American Counseling Association and have been in active ministry for over 40 years.

 Chili & Covenant Love

 “Understanding is a fountain of life to him who has it.”
 Proverbs 16:22

 Relationship issues are responsible for most of our pain in life.
 What others think of us and how we think of them uses up much of our mental and emotional energy; conscious or not.
 So much of our concern is attempting to be known, valued and understood by others and wishing to make an impression upon them.
 Realizing this frantic pursuit in us all, St. Francis prayed: “Lord, grant that I may not so much seek…to be understood, as to understand.”